 Internal audit is a key element of good governance, providing assurance, insightful challenge and transparent information.
 Independence is a strong differentiator that facilitates the ‘internal’ element of internal audit.
 Audit leaders may, for whatever reason, find themselves without an independent reporting line.
 Should this be accepted?

-We take a practical look at the importance of the reporting line for heads of internal audit.
+We take a practical look at the importance of the reporting line for chief audit executives.
 For some, these may be discussion topics to generate change, and, for others, a reminder not to take the status quo for granted.

 Are you independent within your organisation?

 There have been many high-profile scandals in recent years: Carillion, BHS, Oxfam, Patisserie Valerie and Grenfell Tower.
 All very different scenarios yet with a common thread of poor governance.

 An organisational culture that values governance and oversight will ensure that its internal audit function has uncompromising independence and authority to perform its work and report its results.